Ashwani-Kumar18/delta-demo/README.md

 # delta-demo
-this is an demo for git and Github class
+this is an demo for git and Github class.